-Oh – and did you notice our new gravel patio?
-I’m so excited to show you the whole backyard transformation from huge, ugly, rotting deck to four new outdoor rooms!
+Check out our whole backyard transformation from a huge, ugly, rotting deck to four new outdoor rooms!
 Click here to see the full backyard reveal.

-I should note, though, that we built a garage and were finally able to store it in the winter, which may have helped it last.
+BIG NOTE: We did build a garage and were finally able to store it through the winter, which may have helped it last.

-2016 Update: You guys, look at this from our 2016 Garden Tour before we put our house up for sale:
+Look at this photo of our backyard and the umbrella from our 2016 Garden Tour right before we put our house up for sale:

-But this was a wonderful surprising result from my painting experiment – you CAN paint them and they DO last – with not top coating and just basic spray paint!
+This was a wonderful surprising result from my painting experiment – you CAN paint a faded outdoor umbrella and they DO last – with no top coating and just basic spray paint!

 Let me know if you’ve used paint on a faded outdoor umbrella, too, and how it worked for you!